jdobrowner/kadabra/docs/action-plan/PROMPT_LIST.md

 ## 8. Deliverables

 Provide complete, production-ready code with:
-- Clean component structure (separate files)
-- Proper TypeScript types (no `any`)
+- **Clean architecture**: Separate files for components, stores, types, and utilities
+- **TypeScript excellence**: Proper types, no `any`, full type safety
-- Tailwind + CSS variables for styling
+- **Styling**: Tailwind CSS + CSS variables for theming
-- Working navigation and routing
+- **Working navigation**: React Router with all specified routes
-- Mock data loaded into stores
+- **Data layer**: Mock data loaded into Zustand stores with localStorage persistence
-- Dark mode fully functional
+- **Dark mode**: Fully functional theme toggle with seamless switching
-- User switcher functional
+- **User experience**: User switcher, smooth transitions, responsive feedback
-- All stores persisting to localStorage
-- Premium aesthetic

-Make it look AMAZING.
-This should feel like a $50k enterprise SaaS product.
+- **Premium aesthetic**: This should look and feel like a $50k+ enterprise SaaS product

+**Remember**: You have FULL creative control over the visual design.
+Make bold, confident design decisions.
+The functional requirements are clear—the aesthetic is yours to define.
 ```

 ---